Grooming Short-Haired Dogs

 2. Use a Gentle Dog Shampoo and Conditioner

-Ideally, short-haired dogs should be bathed once a week.
+Ideally, short-haired dogs should be bathed about every 4-8 weeks.
 I know many old school dog owners still follow the timeless motto of “bathe your dog only when he needs it” rule, but I think times have changed.
 Dogs are sleeping in our beds now, going for walks and traveling with us; you’ve also got to remember they don’t wear shoes.
-Plus, bathing your dog weekly removes dead hair and dander and moisturizes your dog’s skin and coat.
+Plus, bathing your dog at least once a month removes dead hair and dander, as well as moisturizes your dog’s skin and coat.
+Note: Some hairless breeds might be bathed weekly, since they usually have some skin disorder, for prevention or treatment.

 Before bathing your dog, brush your dog thoroughly with a bristle brush first.
 This pre-bath step will help loosen and remove dead hair plus loosen dry skin flakes and dander, so shampoo can penetrate and moisturize your dog’s skin during the bathing process.